gvwilson/thirdbit/_posts/2013/2013-08-23-two-cheers-for-github.md

   to display to you.
 </p>
 <p>
-  The key thing here&mdash;the thing that fuelled Facebook's explosive growth&mdash;is that Facebook doesn't have to write, debug, and maintain the Scrabble program.
+  The key thing here–the thing that fuelled Facebook's explosive growth–is that Facebook doesn't have to write, debug, and maintain the Scrabble program.
   They didn't have to create ZooVille, either, or the appointment calendar app my saxophone teacher used to use,